 Scottish Legal Complaints Commission (SLCC)

-In addition to advising clients about the existence of the Client Relations Manager in the firm, the terms of business letter should signpost clients to the SLCC, as the single gateway for receipt of all legal complaints, if they remain dissatisfied with how their complaint has been dealt with by the firm.
-The letter should set out contact details for the SLCC, including the telephone number, address and email address.
+In addition to advising clients about the existence of the Client Relations Manager in the firm, the terms of business letter must signpost clients to the SLCC, as the single gateway for receipt of all legal complaints, if they remain dissatisfied with how their complaint has been dealt with by the firm.
+The letter must set out contact details for the SLCC, including the telephone number, address and email address.
 A link to the SLCC’s website which contains information about how to make a complaint, including an online complaint form would also be helpful.

 In addition to the information which is mandatory under Rule B4, solicitors should think about the following when drafting terms of business letters: